mavens-group/mavens-group.github.io/content/authors/Rudra/_index.md

   description: "Dr. Rudra Banerjee is a computational physicist leading the MAVENs group at SRMIST.
 His research uses DFT, Monte Carlo, and machine learning to design materials for quantum, energy, and magnetic applications."
   keywords: ["Computational Materials Science", "DFT", "Quantum Materials", "Spintronics", "Machine Learning", "Heusler Alloys", "Green Energy", "Qubit Materials", "Monte Carlo", "Magnetocaloric Materials", "SRMIST"]
 ---
-Dr Rudra Banerjee is an Assistant Professor of Physics at the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST, KTR Campus](https://www.srmist.edu.in).
-He is the group leader of the **M**aterials **A**dvancing a **V**iable **EN**ergy future (MAVENs) Group.

-Dr Banerjee boasts over a decade of experience in the field of 2D and disordered materials, resulting in a rich and varied portfolio.
-His research focuses on computational materials science, specifically designing new materials for green energy and quantum applications.
-He employs Monte Carlo simulations, *ab initio* DFT, and KKR-CPA methods, alongside machine learning models, to analyse and predict the properties of materials from first principles.
-His collaborative spirit extends to leading experimentalists, fostering a deep understanding of material behaviour through joint efforts.

-He actively mentors MSc and PhD students within the MAVENs group, nurturing the next generation of researchers in computational physics and materials design.
+Dr Rudra Banerjee, Assistant Professor, leads the **M**aterials **A**dvancing a **V**iable **EN**ergy future (MAVENs) Group in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST, Kattankulathur](https://www.srmist.edu.in).
+With over a decade of research in 2D materials and disordered systems, he focuses on designing novel materials for green energy and quantum technologies.

+His work combines Monte Carlo simulations, *ab initio* density functional theory (DFT), and KKR–CPA methods with machine learning approaches to predict and analyse material properties from first principles.
+He supervises MSc and PhD researchers in computational physics and materials design, guiding them through projects in quantum materials, energy applications, and computational method development.

-Dr Banerjee’s contributions extend beyond research.
-He regularly teaches core courses such as classical mechanics, mathematical physics, and computational physics to BSc and MSc students, as well as computational methods to PhD scholars.
-He also plays an instrumental role in developing new courses and curricula at SRMIST.
+He teaches core physics courses like classical mechanics, mathematical physics, and computational physics to undergraduate and postgraduate students, and computational methods to PhD scholars.

 He is a lifetime member of the Indian Physics Association.